Arab drill operatives working on rig 53 in the Dukhan oil field in Qatar during the early 1950s

 By the 1960s the technology of oil exploration had come a long way.
 It was still, however, a time-consuming and inexact science.
 Malta looked promising, but had nothing.
 Australia?
 Very little.
 Papua New Guinea?
 Well… no. Expeditions in Abu Dhabi, Nigeria and Libya were all more successful.
 The company had looked for oil in the UK for nearly 50 years without a single large discovery.
 Then in 1964 the United Nations extended countries’ rights over territorial waters.

-The following year, BP found natural gas in the English Channel, enough to power a medium-sized city.
+The following year, BP found natural gas in the southern North Sea, enough to power a medium-sized city.

 A far bigger find awaited in Alaska, where in 1968, after a decade of drilling dry wells along the North Slope, BP was on the verge of abandoning its search.
 The equipment was already packed up and awaiting shipment when a rival consortium made a suspiciously extravagant offer for BP’s Alaska acreage along the edges of Prudhoe Bay.
 Atlantic Richfield (ARCO) and Humble Oil (Exxon) weren’t telling, but they had struck oil in their own last-chance well in the centre of the Prudhoe Bay structure.